rickard67/LSP-Pascal-Library/README.md

 The LSP client is a component to make communication with language servers easier.
 Use the client to send notifications and requests to the server.
 Recieve notifications and request using events.
+This component was created for use in RJ TextEd to add language server support.
+It has been tested with several language servers (https://www.rj-texted.se/Forum/viewforum.php?f=23).

 ## Demo